dinaabdulrasoul/Heart-Failure-Prediction/README.md

 ## Hyperparameter Tuning

 * We first need to prepare our train.py script following these steps:
-  * Importing the csv file containing the marketing campaigns data into our dataset using the TabularDatasetFactory module.
+  * Importing the csv file containing the marketing campaigns data into our dataset.
   * Cleaning the dataset, which included droping NaN values.
   * Splitting our dataset into training set (80% of the data) & test set (20% of the data.)
   * Creating a Logistic Regression model using sci-kit learn.
-  * Creating a directory(outputs) to save the generated model into it.
+  * Creating a directory to save the generated model into it.
   * After the train.py script is ready, we choose a proper parameter sampling method for the inverse regularization paramter(C) & the maximum number of iterations(max_iter),    early termination policy and an estimator to create the HyperDriveConfig.

 * The HyperDriveConfig was configured using the following: